 Our fire-resistant Li-On Battery Storage Containers are designed using 3D CAD to provide accurate and detailed visual representations of the final product.
 A specialist team then brings the model to life to create a bespoke and effective fire-resistant container, perfect for storing your lithium-ion battery safely and securely.

-To find out more about our Battery Storage container or other bespoke conversions for industrial applications, let us provide you with the right solution for your container needs.
+To find out more about our Battery Storage or other bespoke conversions for industrial applications, let us provide you with the right solution for your container needs.
 Whether it be for hire, sale and conversion, contact us directly or browse our conversions case studies.